 School districts and COEs may have additional policies adopted at the local level relating to the duties of mandated reporters.
 School staff should consult with their district to determine if there are additional steps that must be taken.

 These policies do not take the place of reporting to an appropriate local law enforcement or county child welfare agency.

 New Required Training for School Employees

 Effective January 1, 2015, Assembly Bill 1432 (D-Gatto) requires all local educational agencies (LEAs) to train all employees each year on what they need to know in order to identify and report suspected cases of child abuse and neglect.
 “All employees” includes anybody working on the LEA’s behalf, such as teachers, teacher’s aides, classified employees, and any other employees whose duties bring them into direct contact and supervision of students.
 LEAs must also develop a process to provide proof that employees received training.
 An online training module has been developed specially for educators and is located at California Child Abuse Mandated Reporter Training .
 Alternative training methods may be used but, if an LEA uses training other than the online training module, the LEA must report that fact to the CDE and inform the CDE of the training that was used.
-A form for this purpose is available at Reporting Form for LEAs Who Use Alternative Training For Mandatory Reporting (DOC).
+A form for this purpose is available at Reporting Form for LEAs Who Use Alternative Training For Mandatory Reporting (PDF).

 Rights to Confidentiality and Immunity

 Mandated reporters are required to give their names when making a report.
 However, the reporter’s identity is kept confidential.
 Reports of suspected child abuse are also confidential.
 Mandated reporters have immunity from state criminal or civil liability for reporting as required.
 This is true even if the mandated reporter acquired the knowledge, or suspicion of the abuse or neglect, outside his/her professional capacity or scope of employment.